jacindaz/family-facebook/README.md

 *

 ####Technical Features:
+* Continuous Integration
-* Continuous Integration with tests (upon commit, runs all tests)
+* * upon commit, runs all tests
+* * if all tests pass, deploy to Heroku
 * Switch from ERB to HAML
 * jQuery